-A lead drummer who was playing a very large standing drum and 4-5 of his team mate sitting as a circle around him playing “Dhol”(mini drum) with a very unique music beat which never resembled with any music we ever listened and seemed an African music and marriage visitors danced uniquely and thrill their shoulders with fast consistency around the music band following a circle and with distance a large number of another circle as spiral chair were placed as a big circle people were sitting at and the fancy looking groom was walking and meeting people around.
-When invitees came they put “Haar” (neck les) of flowers or neck less of freshly printed money notes and put it on his neck and groom shakes his hand and said “Thanks for coming”!.
-Lewa event was all about fun, drink tea and dance till early morning.
-They made us dance together and we did, though we didn’t know how to exactly do it well but it didn’t matter, it was all about sharing fun and being together!
+A lead drummer who was playing a very large standing drum and 4-5 of his team mate sitting as a circle around him playing “Dhol”(mini drum) with a very unique music beat which never resembled with any music we ever listened and seemed an African music and marriage visitors danced uniquely and thrill their shoulders with fast consistency around the music band following a circle and with distance a large number of another circle as spiral chair were placed as a big circle people were sitting at and the fancy looking, groom, was walking and meeting people around.
+When invitees came they put “Haar” (neckless) of flowers or neckless of freshly printed money notes and put it on his neck and groom shakes his hand and said “Thanks for coming”!.
+Lewa event was all about fun, drink tea and dance until early morning.
+They made us dance together and we did, though we didn’t know how to exactly do it well it didn’t matter, it was all about sharing fun and being together!
 While we were there they shared some stories:

 We were in Lyari since yesterday morning, we didn’t see any sign of turbulence or fear rather an active and cheerful environment.
 It was very eventful, surely it is coming back, and we were exhausted and almost dead.
-Harama Lyari team walked us to our vehicle and invited us to come back again and feel home here and they also said, if case you travel abroad some of our members live in UAE, Sydney, London and Chicago, you are welcome to visit them and they will show you around and feel free to stay at their places.
+Hamara Lyari team walked us to our vehicle and invited us to come back again and feel home here and they also said, in case you travel abroad some of our members live in UAE, Sydney, London, and Chicago, you are welcome to visit them and they will show you around and feel free to stay at their places.

 Please visit us gain and Thank you for visiting Lyari, it was our pleasure to meet you.